Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Experimental Results

 \subsection{Quasi-static test result}

-The galvanostatic current of the quasi-static test is set to $0.01$C-rate, i.e., $22$mA.
-Since the voltage decreases very slow under the low current, the sampling interval is set to $200$s.
-To locate the proper SOC interval, we conduct the test starting at different SOCs with different durations.
-The identification errors of $\varepsilon_s^-$ of the battery at the fresh state and the aged state (2000 cycles) are plotted in Fig. \ref{fig:staticAccuracy_try}.
+To shorten the experiment duration, a specific SOC range should be determined first to conduct the test.
+We conduct the tests at different SOC starting points with different durations.
+The identification errors of $\varepsilon_s^-$ at the new state and the aged state (2000 cycles) are plotted in Fig.~\ref{fig:staticAccuracy_try}.

-It is observed that starting at lower SOCs with longer durations generally leads to higher accuracy.
-This finding is reasonable because the gradient of OCV is higher at lower SOCs, which makes the observation easier, as shown in Fig.~\ref{fig:staticV}.
-Specifically, we find that starting around SOC$=0.6$ with the duration of $20000$s (i.e., N=$100$) is relatively more accurate than other cases.
-Since the \ce{Li^+} stoichiometry range in active materials is unknown, the SOC cannot be defined accurately.
+It is observed that starting at the lower SOC with longer durations generally leads to higher accuracy.
+This finding is reasonable because the gradient of OCV is higher at lower SOCs, which makes the slight change in the voltage easier to be observed.
+Specifically, we find that starting around SOC$=0.6$ with the duration of $20000$s (i.e., the number of measurement points equals $100$) is relatively more accurate than other settings.
+It is noteworthy that the \ce{Li^+} stoichiometry range of active materials is unknown (i.e., $c_{s,\mathrm{max}}^{\pm}$ and $c_{s,\mathrm{min}}^{\pm}$ in Eq.(\ref{equ:thetalimit})), the SOC cannot be defined accurately.
 Thus, the OCV is used as an indicator to replace the SOC, i.e., the quasi-static test is recommended to start at OCV$=3.8$V (roughly near SOC$=0.6$) and lasts for $20000$s until $100$ measurement points are obtained.